 The Lexercise Screener is a free online test that uses single words and nonsense syllables to determine whether a child is having trouble reading and processing words.
 While it does not take the place of a full evaluation, the Screener results can indicate whether the child might need further evaluation and treatment.
 Click to try the free Lexercise Screener now.

-If you have a child who struggles with reading, writing or spelling, the first and most critical step in getting the right help is a professional evaluation.
+If you have a child who struggles with reading, writing, or spelling, the first and most critical step in getting the right help is a professional evaluation.
 Lexercise now offers online professional evaluation and treatment for dyslexia and other language processing problems.
-For a referral to a qualified clinician, or for more information, contact me at AskSandie@Lexercise.com or 1-919-747-4557.
+For a referral to a qualified clinician, or for more information, contact us at Info@Lexercise.com or 1-919-747-4557.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.